dustin-H/bauhaus-ui/README.md

 ## Features

 - **API-Driven:**
 Everything can be controlled by an individual REST-API endpoint.
-No need to code any client side code!
+No need to code anything for the client side!
 - **Extensible:**
 You can use [core-modules](docs/coreModules) like the [JSON Form Generator](docs/coreModules/form/JsonForm.md) or create own UI-modules/components.